Mr-Ak-Shay/ComputationalToxicity/README.md

 # ComputationalToxicity

 Hey!
+The EGNNtesting.ipynb is still under progress, working on it for better final logs.
 You can find the final Log results of 6 GNN Architectures at "Final_logs.txt".
 All the 6 models are in their saved in their respective .pth files.
 You can also find the plotted graph of PCA & t-SNE of the molecular graphs in "pca_tsne_visualizations.png".